lsst-dm/dmtn-091/index.rst

    - MOSAIC data.
 Was processed through the DM Science Pipelines once (https://dmtn-063.lsst.io/), but there is no supported LSST Science Pipelines module for the camera, so there is no possibility of ongoing analysis.

 ===========================================
-Timescale for Preserving Processed Datasets
+Timescale for preserving processed datasets
 ===========================================

 With regular reprocessing of datasets, it is neither necessary nor feasible to preserve all processed datasets in perpetuity.
 The following gives the required timescales for retaining processed test datasets: